Package and Share Protected Models

 In the Create Protected Model dialog box, set Contents to

-Before sharing the project, check whether the project contains the necessary supporting files.
+Before sharing the project, check whether the project contains the required supporting files.
 If supporting files are missing, simulating or generating code for the related harness model can help identify them.
-Add the missing dependencies to the project and update the harness model as needed.
+Add the missing dependencies to the project and update the harness model if required.

 Alternatively, you can use one of these options to deliver the protected model package: